rpm-software-management/dnf/doc/api_package.rst

     Seconds since the epoch when the package was built (integer).

+  .. attribute:: debug_name

+    The name of the gebug-info package (string).

   .. attribute:: downloadsize

     The size of rpm package in bytes (integer).